 You can cook without extra fat.
 For many of us, this can be a challenge.
 Not only are our taste buds ready for a bit of fat, but our ears are too.

-How to season Gotham Steel pan?
+How To Season Gotham Steel Pan?

 No seasoning necessary!
 Wash the pan according to the instructions, avoid banging or stacking that will put the finish at risk, and have fun!

-If you've gotten accustomed to applying a layer of cooking spray, move that spray to the opposite end of the kitchen when you use your Gotham pan.
+Again, if you've gotten accustomed to applying a layer of cooking spray, move that spray to the opposite end of the kitchen when you use your Gotham pan.